There are four seasons: Spring, Summer, Autumn and Winter. Parts of the Earth experience each season once each year.

 You might think it gets colder in the winter because the Earth moves further away from the Sun.
 This is not true!
 In fact, when it is winter in Europe it is summer in Australia.
 So whenever it is winter somewhere on Earth, another part of the planet is having its summer.

 So what is the reason for Earth's seasons?
 Well, it's because the Earth is tilted on its axis.
 The Earth's axis is an imaginary line through the centre of the Earth, from the top to the bottom.
 Earth spins around this axis once each day.
-The axis is on a tilt, so the Earth isn't 'stood up straight' as it rotates.
+The Earth's axis tilts towards the Sun by around 23°, so the Earth isn't 'stood up straight' as it rotates.
 Earth has seasons because of this tilt.